Doctoral Dissertation Award

 In the absence of qualified nominations, the committee, in consultation with the chair of the NAPDS Awards Committee, may solicit additional nominations and extend the deadline for nominations

-2016 Mary Jayne Coon-Kitt, Penn State University, “Inquiring about student work in a professional development school context: A case of cross-role triads”
+2016 Mary Jayne Coon-Kitt, Pennsylvania State University, “Inquiring about student work in a professional development school context: A case of cross-role triads”